 - Field services to customers which includes rules and ordinance enforcement, explanation of special programs, special services, assistance, etc.

 - Neighborhood CleanSweeps

-- Coordination of Adopt-a-Block, Adopt-a-Litter Container, Adopt-a-Street, Adopt-a Highway, Adopt-an-Ash Receptacle, and other community involvement programs.
+- Coordination of Adopt-a-Block, Adopt-a-Litter Container, Adopt-a-Recycling Container, Adopt-a-Street, Adopt-a Highway, Adopt-an-Ash Receptacle, and other community involvement programs.

 How do I dispute a charge?

 Please call our office first so we can answer any questions that you have relating to charges on your bill.
 You still have the right to file a dispute if you do not agree with our reason(s).
 We can email, fax or send you our dispute form or you may place your dispute in writing and mail, fax or email it to our office.

 Only the person listed as the utility bill payer can dispute a charge on the account.
 The written dispute letter must include: your complete name, service address, telephone number, account number, dollar amount, and the reason for your dispute.
 Note: If the dispute is for a rental property, please be sure to include both the rental property service address and your contact address.